CodewithMiguelll/CodewithMiguelll/README.md

 <a href="https://app.daily.dev/develo"><img src="https://api.daily.dev/devcards/v2/qheD6QHQpAL9EmUm7912o.png?r=f0w" width="356" alt="Miguel's Dev Card"/></a>

-- 🔭 I'm currently developing a flight tracking website where users can view, book, and learn more about multiple locations.
+- 🔭 I'm currently developing a productivity app where users do nothing, my idea of attaining stillness amidst the busyness of everyday life.
 - 💡 I love collaborating with other developers on open-source projects, gaining new and valuable ideas and meeting new people.
 - ✍🏽 I write articles sharing new insights and trends on front-end development and product design on LinkedIn.